longturn/freeciv21/docs/Modding/Tilesets/graphics.rst

         }

-* :code:`RoadAllSeparate` : A single sprite is drawn for every connection the tile has; only 8 sprites are needed.
+* :code:`RoadAllSeparate` : A single sprite is drawn for every connection the tile has.
+Only 8 sprites are needed.
 * :code:`RoadParityCombined` : A single sprite is drawn for all cardinal connections and a second sprite is drawn for all diagonal connections; 32 sprites are needed.